microsoft/malmo/scripts/python-wheel/README.md

     *	MacOS  - please see [MacOs](ttps://github.com/Microsoft/malmo/blob/master/doc/install_macosx.md).
         You also need git if you want to download Malmo code and examples.

 If you are unsure of what to pre-install for your Linux flavour, the Malmo docker build files might be a good place to start ([Docker build files](https://github.com/Microsoft/malmo/tree/master/scripts/docker)).

 ## Using the prebuilt Docker image ##

 Rather than installing these dependencies manually it’s simper to launch a docker container using our prebuilt docker image.

-Our docker image already has the Malmo Python package installed, as well as the source code and Minecraft, along with a Jupyter server so can start coding right away!
+Our docker image already has the Malmo Python package installed, as well as the source code and Minecraft (and the dependencies of course), along with a Jupyter server so can start coding right away!

-The docker container will launch the Malmo Minecraft Mod and a Jupyter server on start up, as well as allowing remote access via the
+The docker container will launch the Malmo Minecraft Mod and a Jupyter server on start up, and is set up to allow remote access via the
 [VNC remote desktop display protocol](https://en.wikipedia.org/wiki/Virtual_Network_Computing) so that you are able to see the Minecraft game running inside the container.